 Taking baby or kid to high altitude?

-Many a times when you want to travel to high altitudes, you may likely to worry for your kid or baby or infant.
-Well, personally I suggest you travel with kid or infant atleast 12 months old.
+Many a time when you want to travel to high altitudes, you may likely to worry about your kid or baby or infant.
+Well, personally I suggest you travel with a kid or infant at least 12 months old.
 However, studies suggest its safe to travel with an infant more than 3 months old IFF he/she is not born prematurely or do not suffer from any illness.
-NEVER travel with a baby less than 3 months old.
-While the above tips are helpful for kids or babies above 3 months old as well but there are other tips which need special attention for traveling with Kids and babies.
+NEVER travel with a baby less than 3 months old While the above tips are helpful for kids or babies above 3 months old as well but there are other tips which need special attention for traveling with Kids and babies.
 I have tried to cover the details for traveling with babies or kids in the link below: Traveling to High Altitude with Kids or Babies

 If you need more detailed information about Acute Mountain Sickness, then you may read the following links as well…